kkiser1/Autosegmentation-Spatial-Similarity-Metrics/README.md

 ![](images/CPL.png)

-The APV is corrected segmentation volume that is not included in the automated segmentation volume.
-This is effectively the false negative volume.
+The APV is the corrected segmentation volume that is not included in the automated segmentation volume.
+Effectively this is the false negative volume.

 ![](images/APV.png)